datafordemocracy/eventnews/README.md

  * TBD
  * TBD

-News stories shared on https://www.reddit.com/r/alltheleft/ and https://www.reddit.com/r/Conservative/ (or the multi reddit of all left partisan subreddits and all right partisan subreddits, or some subset of these?) are searched for submissions related to one of the selected events.
+News stories shared on the the [https://www.reddit.com/r/politics/wiki/relatedsubs](Multi Reddit of all Left/Right partisan subreddits) are searched for submissions related to one of the selected events.
+The top XX threads are scraped and the thread id, article source, title, and link/url are captured.
 The returned articles will make up the corpora.

-What elements will be captured? (source, article title/url, ?)

 In addition, news stories related to the same events will be acquired from establishment news sources (NYT, WSJ?) as a reference point.